Sleeping in Airports

 • In Terminal 2, head to the hallway towards Gates 50-60 or Gates 40-48, near the yoga room, for an area with some couches.

-• In Terminal 2, Gates 52-54 have some quiet corners for floor sleeping.
+• In Terminal 2, Gates 52-54 have quiet corners for floor sleeping.

 • In Terminal 3, head to the food court at night and try moving furniture around for a makeshift bed.

-• Terminal 2, pre-Security, padded benches are located near Baggage Carousel 4 and big enough for 2 people to fit.
+• Terminal 2, landside, padded benches near Baggage Carousel 4 are big enough for two people to fit.

-• Terminal 3, pre-Security, has some couch-like benches.
+• Terminal 3, landside, has some couch-like benches.
 If that fails, try pushing furniture together for a makeshift bed with some privacy.

 Rest Zones